atoms-ufrj/playmol/doc/commands.md

 Playmol is designed to execute scripts containing the commands described below:

+* [define] - defines a string variable for further substitution.
 * [atom_type] - creates an atom type with given name and parameters.
 * [mass] - specifies the mass of atoms of a given type.
 * [bond_type] - defines parameters for bonds between atoms of two given types.